+The sensing initiator may update the transmit beams assigned to the responder in DMG Sensing Measurement Setup Request frame by setting the Updated TX Beam List subfield in the TDD Beamforming Information field in the DMG Sensing Request frame. (#53)

 SP: Move to approve resolutions to CID 53 as specified in doc.: 11-22/1958r1 and incorporate the text changes into the latest TGbf draft.